Evolving Curricula with Regret-Based Environment Design: Introduction

 An important benefit of adaptive curricula is the possibility of open-ended learning \citep{chromaria}, given the curriculum can be steered toward constantly designing novel tasks for the agent to solve.
 While generating truly open-ended learning remains a grand challenge \citep{stanley2017open}, recent works in the evolutionary community have taken the first steps in this direction, through methods such as Minimal Criteria Coevolution (MCC, \citet{mcc_og}) and POET \citep{poet, enhanced_poet}.
 These approaches show that evolving levels can effectively produce agents capable of solving a diverse range of challenging tasks.
 In contrast to prior UED works, these evolutionary methods directly take advantage of the most useful structures found so far in a constant process of mutation and selection.
-However, the key drawback of these methods is the reliance on domain specific heuristics, while also requiring vast computational resources, making it challenging for the community to make further progress in this direction.
+However, the key drawbacks of these methods are their reliance on domain specific heuristics and need for vast computational resources, making it challenging for the community to make further progress in this direction.

 In this work, we seek to harness the power and potential open-endedness of evolution in a principled regret-based curriculum.
-We introduce a new algorithm, called \emph{\methodlong{}}, or \method{}. \method{} evolves a curriculum by making small \emph{edits} (e.g. mutations) to previously high-regret levels, thus constantly producing new levels at the frontier of the student agent's capabilities (see: Figure~\ref{figure:accel}).
+We introduce a new algorithm, called \emph{\methodlong{}}, or \method{}. \method{} evolves a curriculum by making small \emph{edits} (e.g. mutations) to previously high-regret levels, thus constantly producing new levels at the frontier of the student agent's capabilities (see Figure~\ref{figure:accel}).
 Levels generated by ACCEL begin simple but quickly become more complex.
-This benefits both the beginning of training \citep{Berthouze04adaptive,powerplay2013}, where the student begins learning much faster, while rapidly co-evolving the policy with the environment to solve increasingly complex levels (see Figure~\ref{figure:lava7_levels}).
+This dynamic benefits the beginning of training where the student can then learn more quickly \citep{Berthouze04adaptive,powerplay2013}, and encourages the policy to rapidly co-evolve with the environment to solve increasingly complex levels (see Figure~\ref{figure:lava7_levels}).